likhonsdev/Custom-instructions/README.md

 # Custom-instructions
-Implementing these custom instructions improved task success rate by approximately 100% - a significant improvement in LLM performance metrics.Start with a pilot on 3-5 decisions, measure against your baseline, and scale enterprise-wide.
+Implementing these custom instructions improved task success rate by approximately 100%—a significant improvement in LLM performance metrics.
+Start with a pilot on 3-5 decisions, measure against your baseline, and scale enterprise-wide.
 This approach leverages your proven success pattern—validation, rapid scaling, and measurable impact—turning $2M into a strategic game-changer.

+> **Now, with a target of $200,000, it's essential to employ even more advanced tactics to maximize ROI and strategic outcomes.
+See the Advanced Tactics section below for next-level implementation strategies.**

 # 🚀 Advanced Custom Instructions for ChatGPT & Claude

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)